 Instead, the insurance claims process seemed to take forever.
 Weeks went by before she heard from anyone in the claims department, she says.
 A rental van she’d been offered as a courtesy had to be returned before she could find a new car.

 OK, that may be a little dramatic.
-There are three players here: Disney, an outside valet company called City Nights Valet Inc., and their insurance companies.
+There are three players here: Disney (you can find executive contacts for Disney here), an outside valet company called City Nights Valet Inc., and their insurance companies.
 I agree with Dunne that the buck stops with Disney.
 But it can’t control the amount of money that its insurance company pays, and it has a limited amount of control over the valet company.

 I think Disney might have done a better job with this incident.